Telegram Bridge

 thrum daemon restart

-Send a message from Telegram to your bot.
-It should appear in the target agent's inbox:
+Send a fresh message from Telegram to your bot.
+It lands in the configured default agent's inbox:

 thrum inbox --unread